jorgebucaran/fisher/README.md

 ## Uninstalling

 You wish to know how to uninstall fisher and everything you've installed with it from your system.
 Or perhaps something went wrong and you want to start over.
-This will uninstall all the packages, purge the cache and then remove fisher from your fish functions directory.
+This command will uninstall all the packages, purge the cache, and remove fisher from your fish functions directory.

 ```fish
 fisher self-uninstall